Get your will written the right way.

 For example, you may specify a burial or cremation.
 You can share how you wish loved ones to memorialise you.
 Documenting these wishes helps your family fulfil them when the time comes.

 It’s certainly helpful to leave clear funeral instructions so your loved ones understand your preferences.
 This grants them peace of mind that they are honouring your beliefs and values.
-You can discuss any special requests with our GetWill advisor when crafting your will.
+You can discuss any special requests with your Fifty Six Law solicitor when crafting your will.

 Paul Wood FRSA

-It takes just 15 minutes to get started…
+It takes just 20 minutes to plan your future…

 The latest articles from the GetWill team…